Contributed to our organization by a Satanic Red Comrade

 St. Bartholomew; and this corner of the world will be worse than all that the

 ancients and moderns have ever told of hell.
-Of all religions, up to now

 the Christians have been the most intolerant of all men.
 The Christian Church